DishantDrugkar/kubernetes-pods/README.md

-* End to End Kubernetes yml Files *
+* Here you will get End to End Kubernetes yml Files*